+Hello everyone and welcome to this week in crypto, this is your roundup for the week ending August 2nd, 2019.
 The IRS is cracking down on cryptocurrency taxes, Walmart has applied for a cryptocurrency patent similar to the Libra token by Facebook, and the CFTC has not yet approved LedgerX to launch physical bitcoin futures.
-All this and more from This Week in Crypto, August 2, 2019.

 There is much speculation on the stablecoin, which is described more closely to a blockchain on a centralized database than that of a common decentralized blockchain such as Bitcoin and Ethereum.

 Blockade Games is using the Bitcoin Lightning Network as an interface for Ethereum smart contracts Blockade Games announced that it has successfully bridged the Bitcoin and Ethereum networks by sending a bitcoin lightning transaction to trigger an ethereum smart contract event.
 By integrating bitcoin lightning network payments, Blockade Games will accept instant bitcoin payments, and instantaneously trigger a series of events on other chains, such as minting an NFT to a given ethereum address.

 Ethereum co-founder Vitalik Buterin was supportive of the integration, claiming that “the future of cryptocurrencies is diverse and pluralist”.
 Blockade Games has run its code on the Rinkeby testnet and plans to deploy it on Ethereum mainnet in the next couple of weeks.

 Four years ago, on July 30, 2015, Ethereum went live, becoming one of the world’s first general-purpose blockchains.
 Ethereum smart contracts and its native programing language enabled developers to build decentralized applications by only writing their applications’ core logic.